Board of Trustees

 Elected to the Board of Trustees in April 2015, Benjamin Salzberg is serving a six-year term.

 Mr. Salzberg’s professional expertise involves increasing the efficiency of company operations to achieve increased economic gains.
 Presently, he is the senior partner of Process Through Design, a company that improves the overall efficiencies of businesses.

 A lifelong resident of Northbrook, Mr. Salzberg began his education at Oakton and earned an associate’s degree in engineering from the College.
 He has a bachelor’s degree in engineering from the University of Illinois, a master of business administration degree from Illinois Institute of Technology, and a master’s degree in education from National Louis University.
 He is a state-certified teacher and is licensed by the Illinois State Board of Education.

 Mr. Salzberg is also a member of Shriners International, an international fraternity that supports Shriners Hospitals for Children®.

 A Board of Trustees incumbent since November 1987, Northbrook resident Jody Wadhwa was most recently re-elected in April, 2011 to serve a six-year term.

 A native of India, Mr. Wadhwa came to the United States in 1956 after graduating from Punjab University.
 The father of three, he retired after serving 15 years as chief operating officer for the Chicago-based company, EZ Foil.

 Mr. Wadhwa has been active at Oakton for nearly two decades.
 He established the Wadhwa Endowed Scholarship, which awards scholarships to engineering students at Oakton.
 He also has established a $1 million endowment in Gurgaon, India, near New Delhi, to provide assistance to local area orphans and students.
 Mr. Wadhwa is a trustee for the Indo-American Center and a past president of the Wheeling Rotary Club.

-Jason Nwosu, Student Trustee
+William Dixon, Student Trustee